gregelin/lamp-gm-centos6/README.md

 ### What our one-click build does.

 1. Uses CentOS, which is very very close to RedHat Enterprise
-2. Configures CentOS firewall for Apache and Tomcat
+2. Configures CentOS firewall for Apache, MySQL, and PHP in very default configurations.

 ### What user needs to do...
 1. Clone repo and cd into repo directory